kbaranko/peaky-finders/README.md

 ## Coming Soon
 - Blog Post
-- More nuanced weather inputs
+- Error metrics
 - More ISOs (PJM will be next)
 - Customized amount of peak days targeting based on each utility's ICAP tag
+- More nuanced weather inputs